deepak-mb/mail-app/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+The page will load automatically in the browser.
+If it doesn't,check your terminal where the app is running and open the browser in that terminal.<br>